You want smart political talk without the meltdowns?

 And here is more of my exclusive interview with President Trump aboard Air Force One.

-Uh apparently you had ordered a new Air Force One in your first term.
+Apparently, you had ordered a new Air Force One in your first term.

-It's they're years behind in terms of its production.
+They're years behind in terms of its production.

 It's a Boeing.

-And when I came to office, uh the Obama people had ordered it, but I they didn't sign yet, so I was supposed to sign.
+And when I came to office, the Obama people had ordered it, but they didn't sign yet.

-They were at about five point seven trillion.
+They were at about 5.7 trillion.

-And they had agreed to a price of five point seven billion, and through a series of little negotiations, I got it down very, very substantially by a lot.
+And through a series of little negotiations, I got it down very, very substantially by a lot.

 With the new design.

-With the well, it's pretty much the same plane with the new paint color, if you want to know the truth.
+Well, it's pretty much the same plane with the new paint color, if you want to know the truth.

-We're painting it red, white, and blue like the American flag, which is incredible.
+We're painting it red, white, and blue, like the American flag, which is incredible.

 And when I came, I said, the plane, where's the plane?

-And they said it's late.
+And they said, it's late.

-And I said, Why would it be late?
+And I said, why would it be late?

 And because of that, this is a much more historic presidency, I would say.

-But uh I said, Where's the plane?
+But I said, where's the plane?

 And they are having difficulty.